vaquerizaslab/chess/README.md

 one of which is called the 'reference' and the other the 'query'.
 The following arguments are mandatory to run `sim`:

-* A normalized Hi-C matrix file in sparse matrix format for the reference sample.
-  This should be tab-delimited, where each line has three columns:
+* A normalized Hi-C matrix file in FAN-C, Juicer, Cooler or sparse matrix format for the reference sample.
+If sparse, this should be tab-delimited, where each line has three columns:
   \<row index\> \<column index\> \<value\>)

-> NOTE: Using CHESS with large matrices at high resolution can require a lot of memory,
-> especially when using many threads.
-Typically, every thread will load one full
-> chromosome Hi-C map into memory (the number of threads can be controlled with the `-p` flag).

-> NOTE: By default, the input matrices will be converted to observed / expected matrices.
-> In case you already have observed / expected matrices, you can use the `--converted-input`
-> flag to skip the observed / expected conversion.
-You can pre-compute observed/expected
-> matrices with `chess oe`

-* A BED file with region information for the reference Hi-C matrix.
-  This should be a tab-delimited file where each row contains chromosome name, start, and end coordinates (exclusive) of the region.
-This file must not contain any headers.
-If a fourth column is present, it is assumed to be a unique identifier (index/name), which is then used to refer to that region in sparse matrix format (see above).

-> NOTE: The required formats for the Hi-C matrix (sparse) and regions (BED) are compatible
-> with the standard output of HiC-Pro (Servant et al. 2015).

-* A normalized Hi-C matrix file in sparse matrix format for the query sample.
+* A normalized Hi-C matrix file in one of the above formats for the query sample.

 * A BED file with region information for the query Hi-C matrix.